-Law & Finance
+Law & Civics

-Law and Finance is a Year 10 course designed to build students' understanding of Australia's political and accounting system and how it enables change.
+Law and Civics is a Year 10 course designed to build students' understanding of Australia's political and democratic system, and how it enables change.
+The subject will develop skills that are relevant to Year 11 Legal Studies, providing a solid introduction to the subject.

-The subject will develop skills that are relevant to Year 11 Legal Studies and Accounting, providing a solid introduction to these subjects.
 Students will: